Craggy Range Te Muna Road Pinot Noir 2019

 Steve Smith MW

 Steve Smith MW, a trailblazing figure in the world of winemaking, boasts a career that has been nothing short of extraordinary.
 As the first viticulturist globally to attain the prestigious Master of Wine title, Smith has left an indelible mark on the industry.
 Smith's journey began with a fortuitous encounter with Richard Smart during an internship at the Ruakura Research Centre.
 Under Smart's mentorship, Smith honed his viticultural expertise, embarking on a career characterized by dedication and innovation.
 His formative years were akin to a viticultural PhD, shaping his commitment to excellence.
 In 1995, Smith set his sights on becoming a Master of Wine, a milestone he achieved a year later.
 This accomplishment opened doors and introduced a fresh perspective to the wine...
-Read More
+More Products

 View all products